BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-length-characters-heatmap.html %}

-We obtain a heavy tailed distribution of the number of characters in the movie titles.
-The plot doesn't show a correlation between the number of characters in the title and the success.
+Upon plotting the number of characters in movie titles against the success of the movies, we observe a heavy-tailed distribution, and no discernible correlation.
+This suggests that the length of movie titles, in terms of character count, does not inherently influence their level of success.

 ### Part-of-speech tagging : an insight on grammatical structure of the title (verbs, adjective)

-Now let's consider the grammatical construction of titles.
-First, we use Part-of-speech tagging to uncover the potential influence of certain parts of speech such as verbs, adjectives, nouns...
+Moving on to the grammatical construction of titles and its association with movie success, we use Part-of-Speech tagging.
+This analysis helps us unravel the potential impact of specific parts of speech, including verbs, adjectives, nouns, and more, on the overall success of the movie.

 {% include success-grammatical-tag.html %}